Fatima-RM/Bibble-Intruder-Detector/README.md

 ### Motor Control Classes

-- **MotorBase Class:** Abstracts basic motor operations (speed, direction).
-- **Derived Classes:** Implement specific maneuvers (forward, backward, left, right) with encapsulated motor driver details.
+- **MotorController**: Manages DC motor direction and state using bitwise control.
+- **MotorBase (abstract concept)**: You can extend with other movement classes for more specialized maneuvers.

 ### Sensor Classes

-- **Sensor Base Class:** Provides a unified interface (e.g., `readValue()`, `isTriggered()`) for all sensors.
-- **Derived Classes:** Ultrasonic, IR, and PIR sensor classes override methods for sensor-specific logic, enabling polymorphic sensor management.
+- **SensorBase**: Abstract base for all sensors, unifies polling.
+- **PIRSensor**: Handles PIR motion detection with state and debounce logic.
+- **SensorArray**: Manages ultrasonic and IR sensors, provides filtered readings.

 ### Robot Behavior Integration

-- **MotorController Class:** Central coordinator integrating motor and sensor classes.
-    - Prioritizes human motion (PIR)
-    - Processes obstacle data (ultrasonic, IR)
-    - Applies abstraction and polymorphism for easy hardware upgrades and feature extensions.
+- **NavigationSystem**: Implements state machine for obstacle avoidance and movement, integrates with sensors and motors.

 ---

 ## UML Class Diagram

-This diagram illustrates the modular structure, relationships, and encapsulation of the major classes (MotorBase, movement classes, Sensor, UltrasonicSensor, IRSensor, PIRSensor, Robot).
+This diagram illustrates the modular structure, relationships, and encapsulation of the major classes (MotorController, SensorBase, PIRSensor, SensorArray, NavigationSystem).

 [View UML Diagram](https://app.eraser.io/workspace/6d3iGFlBS0CWUzSBsD6v?origin=share)